TuysuzTavsan/GodotWebRTC-Demo/README.md

 Code is designed to support mesh network.
 When the lobby owner starts game, server will send each pear which peers it needs to establish connection.
-We store multiplayer information on a global singleton == User.gd User.gd has a Client which is a class with websocket connection == Client.gd Main.gd will instantiate intro for the game intro will instantiate main menu main menu will instantiate lobby menu lobby menu will instantiate in-lobby-menu when game starts User.gd will free in-lobby-menu scene and instantiate game loop scene when any peer connects to each other they will add a player with their peer id as multiplayer authority.
+We store multiplayer information on a global singleton = User.gd.
+User.gd has a Client which is a class with websocket connection = Client.gd.
+Scene hierarchy: Main >> Intro >> Main Menu >> LOBBY MENU >> IN LOBBY MENU >> GAME SCENE when any peer connects to each other they will add a player with their peer id as multiplayer authority.

 ----------